Abul-Firdaws/alx-fe-reactjs/github-user-search/README.md

 ### Basic Search

 1. Click on the "Basic Search" tab
-2. Enter a GitHub username (e.g., "octocat")
+2. Enter a GitHub username (e.g., "abul-firdaws")
 3. Click "Search" or press Enter
 4. View the user's profile information